ignite/cli/docs/guide/interchange/03-walkthrough.md

 interchanged tx dex send-create-pair dex channel-0 mcx vcx
 ```

+A pair of tokens is defined by two denominations:

+- Source denom (in this example, `mcx`)
+- Target denom (`vcx`)

-A pair of token is defined by two denominations: source denom (in this example, `mcx`) and target denom (`vcx`).
-Creating an orderbook affects state on the source blockchain (to which the transaction was broadcasted) and the target blockchain.
-On the source blockchain `send-createPair` creates an empty sell order book and on the target blockchain a buy order book is created.
+Creating an order book affects state on the source blockchain (to which the transaction was broadcasted) and the target blockchain.
+On the source blockchain, the `send-createPair` command creates an empty sell order book.
+On the target blockchain, a buy order book is created.

 ```yml
 # Created a sell order book on the source blockchain